-This report is the summary of your revenue, while at the same time providing you with broken down data on related figures over a time period.
-This conversion rate, number of transactions, and unique purchases done.
+This report summarizes your revenue while at the same time providing you with broken-down data on related figures over some time.
+For example, this conversion rate, number of transactions, and unique purchases done.

 Product Performance (How are each of my products doing?)

-This metric allows you to analyze with greater detail each of your products and see how they’re performing.
-This will give you the insight you need to redesign a product or produce more of an ultra-popular one.
+This metric allows you to analyze each of your products in greater detail and see how they’re performing.
+This will give you the insight to redesign a product or produce more of an ultra-popular one.

 Collecting these metrics may seem daunting.
-But after some practice and getting used to, reading and interpreting them will be easier to do.
-After all, these numbers are there to help you enhance your online business and serve as a guide to improve your relationship with your customers.
+But after some practice and getting used to, reading and interpreting them will be easier.
+After all, these numbers help you enhance your online business and serve as a guide to improving your relationship with your customers.

-Google Analytics gives you the opportunity to access most of these metrics for free, as well as give you factual and real data that will give you an upper hand when developing your business, marketing, and sales strategies.
+Google Analytics allows you to access most of these metrics for free.
+In addition, it gives you factual and accurate data that will provide you with an upper hand when developing your business, marketing, and sales strategies.